jstime/jstime/GOVERNANCE.md

 * Ability to nominate, and vote for, the position of chair

 Both Collaborators and non-Collaborators may propose changes to the jstime source code.
-The mechanism to propose such a change is a GitHub pull reuqest.
+The mechanism to propose such a change is a GitHub pull request.
 Collaborators review and merge (land) pull requests.

 One Collaborator must approve a pull request before the pull request can land.